fuuko08/Shopee/README.md

 ## Description

-An E-commerce shopping application built with C# language, and Asp.Net Core 7 framework.
+An E-commerce shopping Full-Stack application built with C# language, and Asp.Net Core 7 framework.
 App run on SQL server and follows MVC pattern.

 ## Usage